 I need to renew or replace my passport, but I am traveling very soon.
 What should I do?

 The Embassy can provide emergency replacement of lost/stolen passports if the applicant has documented proof of urgent travel (generally within1-2 weeks).
 Please consult the emergency passport information.

 I have an urgent issue involving a U.S. citizen

 How long does it take to renew or apply for a new U.S. passport?

-Passports are printed in the U.S. and can take from a week to ten days to process.
+Passports are printed in the U.S. and can take 5-6 weeks to process.